danielcorin/blog/content/about/about.md

 ![me](/images/me.jpeg)

 Hi 👋 I'm Dan Corin.
-I'm a software engineer.
+I currently work as a software engineer.
 This site is a sprawl of my work, thoughts, readings and learnings.
 Feel free to reach out!

 [Resume](/files/resume.pdf)